 “Did you miss your colour appointment?”

 And many more such comments.
 People are people.
-Some may welcome your decision silently, and some may bombard you with awful questions at your workplace.
-You must be lucky to have some of your colleagues appreciating your decision.
+Some may silently welcome your decision, while others may bombard you with awful questions at work.
+You must be lucky to have some of your colleagues appreciate your decision.
 Those are the best to stick with along the journey.

-As the workplace can be a very sensitive and tricky place to react, letting yourself get too serious trying to justify what you are up to will only drain you out.
-Keeping things light can be a game changer.
+The workplace can be a very sensitive and tricky place to react, so letting yourself get too serious about justifying what you are up to will only drain you.
+Keeping things light can be a game-changer.

 Humour is another way to deal with rudeness at the workplace.
 In a freaky moment, laughter may restore normalcy.
-Some women find self-enhancing humour to help provide an effective mechanism to cope with real circumstances.
+Some women find self-enhancing humour an effective way to cope with real circumstances.

 Otherwise, you may ignore it with a smile.
 Have a look at how some of our fellow silver sisters responded in different situations: